Flush-mounting

 Is the M1 suitable for all wall thicknesses?

 For different wall thicknesses, we have the M1 (installation depth: 85 mm), the M2 (installation depth: 68 mm) and the M3 (installation depth: 48 mm) in our range.
-A matching push-on frame extends the box by 2.5 cm for even more clamping space.
+A matching Push-on Frame extends the box by 2.5 cm for even more installation space.

-For narrow luminaire bases, there is also a lid with a 35 mm luminaire outlet for every box in the M series.
+For narrow luminaire bases, there is also a cover with a 35 mm luminaire outlet for every box in the M-Series.

 Which installations can be made with the M1?

 With the M1, you have the huge advantage that you only need one box for the entire concrete installation.
-The M1 can be used as an appliance junction box, wing concrete box, ceiling junction box, large conduit box or electronics box.
+The M1 can be used as a junction box, concrete wing box, ceiling junction box, large conduit box or electronics box.
 Not only does this reduce your storage costs, but there is also no risk of the fitter picking up the wrong product.

 Can opposite-facing boxes be installed during wall production using the M-Series?

-Yes, thanks to the SCS connection technology, the M-series boxes can be easily and sturdy lined up at a standardized distance of 71 mm.
+Yes, thanks to the SCS connection technology, the M-Series boxes can be easily and securely lined up at a standardized distance of 71 mm.

-Can the clamping space of the M1 be extended unlimited?
+Can the installation space of the M1 be extended unlimited?

-For more clamping space in the box or for exact positioning of the conduit entry, the push-on frame is mounted directly onto the M1.
-The frame was also designed with SCS connection technology to ensure a consistently stable connection for multiple boxes.
+For more installation space in the box or for exact positioning of the conduit entry, the Push-on Frame is mounted directly onto the M1.
+The Frame was also designed with SCS connection technology to ensure a consistently stable connection for multiple boxes.

 How is the conduit prevented from slipping out of the box during concreting?